lukedfurnell/promptly/README.md

 - ✍️ Iteratively refine prompts with additional instructions.
 - 📄 Save all improved prompts automatically to a `prompts.md` file in your current working directory.
 - 📊 Built-in grading system to evaluate prompt quality.
-- 🔍 Context-based prompting: supply any `.txt` file with background information.
+- 🔍 Context-based prompting: supply any any file in your current working directory as context for the model.

 ---